matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 ## Deploying a contract

-A guide on deploying using our hardhat plugin is available [here](../hardhat).
+A guide on deploying smart contracts using our hardhat plugin is available [here](../hardhat).

-## Add new token
+## Adding a new native token

-Adding tokens to zksync is completely permissionless, any user can add any ERC20 token from Ethereum to zkSync as the first class citizen token.
+Adding tokens to zksync is completely permissionless, any user can add any ERC20 token from Ethereum to zkSync as a first class citizen token.
 After adding a token, it can be used in all types of transactions.

 Make sure you are connected to an L1 provider to use this method.